Tasnia23/agentic-safety-controller/README.md

 - Language models, when used, function only as safety critics, not decision-makers
 - The project is intended as a behavioral and safety demonstration, not a real file-manipulation system

+## Limitations

+- The controller relies on predefined intent patterns and does not perform full natural language understanding.
+- The safety critic may be overly conservative and can block benign actions.
+- The system is a behavioral demonstration and does not execute real file operations.
+- Results are illustrative and not evaluated against large-scale benchmarks.